 The next circuit produces an average duty cycle of 51.5% over the entire resistance range of R2 at a supply voltage of 10 volts.

 At a supply voltage of 5 volts the average duty cycle increased to 52.7%.
-The span of the duty cycle also increased.
+The span of the duty cycle also increased at the lower supply voltage.

 The next two circuits allow the 555 timer to drive loads that have a supply voltage that is greater than the 15 volt maximum of 555 timers.